80 of the Best Space-Saving and Cleaning Tips

 Turn-of-the-Century Office Supply Holder

 It’s easy to find stuff stored in jars.
 Screw hose clamps to a board and mount it on the wall in your home office.
 Secure mason jars in the hose clamps to create clever storage for office supplies such as stamps, paper clips and string.
 The clear jars let you immediately see where everything is.
 This is also a great idea for bathrooms and workshops.
-Check out a really clever cleaning hack you can do with a mason jar.

 Keep Your Spray Bottles in Line